Professional Master of Computer Science

 - Come along to an upcoming information event for prospective postgraduate students.

-For study planning help, contact the Department of Computer Science and Software Engineering or the College of Science:
+For study planning help, contact the Department of Computer Science and Software Engineering.

 Private Bag 4800